How to Migrate Mailbox from On-Premise to Office 365? Multiple Solutions Explained

-Are you struggling while searching the right answer for the query i.e. “how to migrate mailbox from On-Premise to Office 365?”
+Are you struggling while searching for the right answer to the query i.e. “how to migrate mailbox from On-Premise to Office 365?”
 Don’t worry anymore!
 You have come to the right place.

 In the past few years, many organizations switched over to Office 365 suite due to its popularity and the functionalities it delivers.
 And, now it’s becoming common.